MarkSchu/walkthrough/README.md

 ### Requirements

-The **main requirement**:add the ability to exchange text messages in a way that feels natural with respect to the existing messaging architecture.
+The **main requirement**: add the ability to exchange text messages in a way that feels natural with respect to the existing messaging architecture.

-To be a bit more specific, we need
+To be a bit more specific, we need to:

   1. show text messages where we already show audio messages
-  2. the ability to create a text messages where we can typically create audio messages.
+  2. add the ability to create a text messages where we can typically create audio messages.
   3. notify that there are new and unread text messages similar to how we do for audio messages.

 ## Solution, Challenges and Design Decisions